-CN fined for 2015 diesel spill into North Saskatchewan River
+CN fined $2.5 million for 2015 diesel spill into North Saskatchewan River

-Canadian National Railway has been fined $125,000 after pleading guilty to two environmental charges stemming from a 2015 discharge of diesel fuel into the North Saskatchewan River, Alberta Environment and Parks said Monday.
+Canadian National Railway has been fined $2.5 million for an April 2015 spill of diesel fuel into the North Saskatchewan River.

 The fine was levied against the railway Thursday in an Edmonton courtroom.